AgnostiqHQ/covalent/doc/source/api/api.rst

 - :ref:`electrons_api` and :ref:`lattices_api` are used for constructing workflows
 - :ref:`results_api` is used for collecting and manipulating results
 - :ref:`dispatcher_api` is used for dispatching workflows
-- The :ref:`dispatcher_server_api` is used for interfacing with the Covalent servers
+- The :ref:`dispatcher_server_api` is used for interfacing with the Covalent server

 .. _electrons_api: